Loon: Etymology and taxonomy

 The term gavia was transferred from the ducks to the loons only in the 18th century.
 Earlier naturalists referred to the loons as mergus (the Latin term for diving seabirds of all sorts) or colymbus, which became the genus name used in the first modern scientific description of a Gavia species (by Carl Linnaeus) in 1758.
 Unfortunately, confusion about whether Linnaeus' "wastebin genus" Colymbus referred to loons or grebes abounded.
 North American ornithologists used the genus name to refer to grebes, while Europeans used it for loons, following Nicholas Aylward Vigors and Richard Bowdler Sharpe.

 The International Commission on Zoological Nomenclature tried to settle this issue in 1956 by declaring Colymbus a suppressed name unfit for further use and establishing Gavia, created by Johann Reinhold Forster in 1788, as the valid genus name for the loons.
-However, the situation was not completely resolved even then, and the following year the ICZN had to act again to prevent Louis Jean Pierre Vieillot's 1818 almost-forgotten family name Urinatoridae from overruling the much younger Gaviidae.
+However, the situation was not completely resolved even then, and the following year the ICZN had to act again to prevent Louis Pierre Vieillot's 1818 almost-forgotten family name Urinatoridae from overruling the much younger Gaviidae.
 Some eminent ornithologists such as Pierce Brodkorb tried to keep the debate alive, but the ICZN's solution has been satisfactory.

 Systematics and evolution

 All living species are placed in the genus Gavia.
-The evolutionary of the genus Gavia has been suggested to have originated from Europe during the Paleogene.
-The earliest species, G. egeriana, was found early Miocene deposits from Dolnice in the Czech Republic.
-During the remainder of the Miocene Gavia managed to dispersed into North America via the Atlantic coastlines eventually making their way to the continent's Pacific coastlines by the Late Miocene.
-The interrelationships of the extant species has found the red-throated loons being the most basal of the five species.
+It has been suggested that the genus Gavia originated in Europe during the Paleogene.
+The earliest species, G. egeriana, was found in early Miocene deposits in Dolnice in the Czech Republic.
+During the remainder of the Miocene, Gavia managed to disperse into North America via the Atlantic coastlines, eventually making their way to the continent's Pacific coastlines by the Late Miocene.
+Study of the interrelationships of the extant species has found that the red-throated loons are the most basal of the five species.

 Fossil record

 Nearly ten prehistoric species have been named to date in the genus Gavia, and about as many undescribed ones await further study.
-The genus is known from the Early Miocene onwards, and the oldest members them are rather small (some are smaller than the red-throated loon).
-Throughout the late Neogene, the genus by and large follows Cope's Rule.
+The genus is known from the Early Miocene onwards, and the oldest members are rather small (some are smaller than the red-throated loon).
+Throughout the late Neogene, the genus by and large follows Cope's Rule (that population lineages tend to increase in body size over evolutionary time).